Skip to main content

 Electives and courses required for the concentrations are offered on a variable schedule.

-In the Fall of even numbered years, the following CCJ classes are usually offered:
+In the fall of even-numbered years, the following CCJ classes are usually offered:

 • CCJ 5000 Criminological Theory (3 cr)

-In the Fall of odd numbered years, the following CCJ classes are usually offered:
+In the fall of odd-numbered years, the following CCJ classes are usually offered:

 • CCJ 5100 Ethics in the Administration of Justice (3 cr)

-• CCJ 5300 Foundations of Criminal Justice (3 cr)
+• CCJ 5300 Proseminar in Criminal Justice (3 cr)

 In the Spring of even numbered years, the following CCJ classes are usually offered: